 - Increasing forest stock volume (to 16.5 billion m3)

-As required by the Forest Law, timber harvesting requires a valid Forest Authority Certificate or Tenure Certificate stating who has the authority over the forest (in case it is not the Chinese State).
-One of the key documents for harvesting is the Timber Harvesting Licence (“Wood Harvesting Admission Certificate”).
-For conversion into deforested land (usually for construction) the companies should also have an official approval document permitting conversion of land use, issued by the relevant Forestry Administration.
+As required by the Forest Law, timber harvesting requires a valid Forest Authority Certificate or Forest Tenure Certificate, stating who has the authority over the forest.
+One of the key documents for harvesting is the valid Forest Harvesting Permit (“Wood Harvesting Admission Certificate”) which is in accordance with the State Council approved Annual Allowable Logging Quota.
+For companies renting forest land for forest management a Forest Land Contract is required in addition to the certificate mentioned above.
+Converting forest land to other use (usually for construction) is under the strict control by the government.
+Forest land that is to be converted should not exceed the annual government quota, and the organization should have an official approval document permitting conversion of land use, issued by the relevant Forestry Administration.

-For export of timber, validity of the documents and certificates needs to be ensured and endorsement required by relevant authorities as appropriate, to include packing list, Invoice, bill of lading, customs declaration form, receipts of appropriate tariffs, sales contract, shipping order, verification form of inward remittance (by Exchange Control Administration) and delivery order.
+For export or import of timber, validity of the documents and certificates needs to be ensured and therefore endorsement by relevant authorities is required, including a Packing list, Invoice, Bill of lading, Customs declaration form, Receipts of appropriate tariffs, Sales contract, Shipping order, Verification form of inward remittance (by Exchange Control Administration) and Delivery order.
 Related documents and certificates should be submitted by the import and export company as per pertinent laws and regulations.
 Official receipts should be available for audit.

 The below listed key documents are based on the applicable legislation and are considered to play a key role in demonstrating legal origin.
-The full list of applicable legislation is accessible from the Forestry Legality Alliance website (http://declaration.forestlegality.org/risk-tool/countries/544/laws).
+The full list of applicable legislation is accessible from the Forestry Legality Initiative website.
 A list of necessary documents can be found here.
 The following overview gives important documents necessary for forest product exporters from China.

 Bans and quota